Treyson-Grange/fastapiAlertServer/README.md

 ### Auto Alerts:

-Will be triggered, added, and displayed till it's cleared or expired:
+Will be triggered, added, and displayed till it's cleared or expired.

 -   `message`: Alert description, purely for display.
 -   `criticality`: There are 3 levels.
 0: Critical | 1: Warning | 2: Info.
 -   `autoClear`: Bool to determine whether alert will need manual clear.
--   `timestamp`: datetime of when the alert was set.
+-   `timestamp`: datetime of when the alert was set. (do not include when creating alerts)
 -   `clearAfter`: Minutes the alert should last.
 -   `group`: Group that the alert belongs to/will be sent to.